From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Abstract

 \section{Abstract}

-The rise of TikTok as a primary source of information for youth, combined with its unique short-form video format, creates urgent questions about how substance use content manifests and spreads on the platform.
-This paper provides the first in-depth exploration of substance use-related content on TikTok, covering all major substance categories as classified by the Drug Enforcement Agency.
-Through social network analysis and qualitative coding, we examined more than 2,333 hashtags across 39,509 videos, identified 16 distinct hashtag communities and analyzed their interconnections and thematic content.
-Our analysis revealed a highly interconnected small-world network where recovery-focused hashtags like ``\#addiction'', ``\#recovery'', and ``\#sober'' serve as central bridges between communities.
-Through manual coding of 351 representative videos, we found that Recovery Advocacy content (33.9\%) and Satirical content (28.2\%) dominate, while direct substance depiction appears in only 26\% of videos, with active use shown in just 6.5\% of them.
-This suggests TikTok functions primarily as a recovery support platform rather than a space promoting substance use.
-We found strong alignment between hashtag communities and video content, indicating organic community formation rather than attempts to evade content moderation.
-Our findings inform how platforms can balance content moderation with preserving valuable recovery support communities, while also providing insights for the design of social media-based recovery interventions.
+TikTok has emerged as a major source of information and social interaction for youth, raising urgent questions about how substance use discourse manifests and circulates on the platform.
+This paper presents the first comprehensive analysis of publicly visible, algorithmically surfaced substance-related content on TikTok, drawing on hashtags spanning all major substance categories.
+Using a mixed-methods approach that combines social network analysis with qualitative content coding, we examined 2,333 substance-related hashtags, identifying 16 distinct hashtag communities and characterizing their structural and thematic relationships.
+Our network analysis reveals a highly interconnected small-world structure in which recovery-focused hashtags such as \textit{\#addiction}, \textit{\#recovery}, and \textit{\#sober} serve as central bridges between communities.
+Qualitative analysis of 351 representative videos shows that Recovery Advocacy content (33.9\%) and Satirical content (28.2\%) dominate, while direct substance depiction appears in only 26\% of videos, with active use shown in just 6.5\% of them.
+These findings suggest that the algorithmically surfaced layer of substance-related discourse on TikTok is predominantly oriented toward recovery, support, and coping rather than explicit promotion of substance use.
+We further show that hashtag communities and video content are closely aligned, indicating that substance-related discourse on TikTok is shaped through organic community formation within platform affordances rather than widespread adversarial evasion of moderation.
+This work contributes to social computing research by showing how algorithmic visibility on TikTok shapes the organization of substance-related discourse and the formation of recovery and support communities.